 You can screen whole-grain products by their stamp.

-100% Whole Grains that contains 16 grams of whole grain per serving.
+100% Whole Grains that contain 16 grams of whole grain per serving.

-50%+ Whole Grains for products that include at least 50% of the grains or 8 grams as whole grain for serving, or
+50%+ Whole Grains for products that include at least 50% of the grains or 8 grams of whole grain for serving, or

 See the stamps here so you know what to look for.

 Check out the list of stamped Whole Grain products available at many grocery stores and on Amazon.